singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 Therefore, we should round X up to 14.
 That is, we go to floor 14, then 27, then 39,....
 This takes 14 steps in the worse case.

-As in many other maximizing/minimizing problems, the key in this problem is "worst case balancing:'
+As in many other maximizing/minimizing problems, the key in this problem is "worst case balancing".

 The following code simulates this approach.